Upending of the Western political order

 Prior to CRS, Randol was director of counterterrorism policy at the Department of Homeland Security, representing the department at the National Security Council’s Counterterrorism Security Group, charged with overseeing the U.S. government's counterterrorism efforts.

-Tickets to all Premier Lectures are $15 per person and may be purchased online or at the LLL Center during office hours.
+Tickets to all Premier Lectures are $15 per person and may be purchased online, at the LLL Center during office hours or at the door.

 For more information: